Id405/utala/README.md

 Adds a mining progress indicator to the edges of the block breaking animation

+### Misc Changes
+utala also includes other minor changes such as:
+ - Increased visibility on crit particles
+ - The bow string changes color depending on how charged it is
+ - And other minor tweaks

 # Shader Pack Features
 While most shaderpacks are focused around increasing visual quality at the cost of performance, utala's is about increasing visibility.